Hiroki-Kuramoto/DeepLforBusyGuy/README.md

 # DeepL for Lazy guy
 - Translate your desktop using OCR and DeepL REST API
-- All you have to do is to start this program and to specify bounding box.

 ## How to use
 - Get your API key from [DeepL](https://www.deepl.com/pro#developer), you can use free license.